byoso/bin/README.md

 ## You will find here :

-- madoch: converts all the .md files in a folder into an .html, easier to read and print.
 - battery_check: displays some infos about your laptop battery
 - calc_interets: calculate the income gained from an investment over time
 - cbr2rar.sh: convert every archive of the directory to comic format (ex: zip to cbz), and reciprocally.